 Step 2: Confirm the final message exists

-If the last entry is tool_result with no following assistant text, the subagent never produced a final reply.
+If the last record is a toolUseResult (or an assistant record whose only content is tool_use) with no following assistant text, the subagent never produced a final reply.
+That is Cause 1.

 Step 3: Rewrite the Task prompt to demand a structured reply